I

 Defendant next argues that the trial court erred in denying his motion to dismiss based upon “a flagrant violation of defendant’s constitutional rights.”
 We disagree.

-Defendant cites no authority for this proposition but argues that since the detective "jumped out of his vehicle with his weapon in his hand, and discharged the weapon by pulling the trigger" that defendant's rights under the Fourth Amendment were violated.
-Defendant characterizes these actions as "gestopo like."
+Defendant cites no authority for this proposition but argues that since the detective “jumped out of his vehicle with his weapon in his hand, and discharged the weapon by pulling the trigger” that defendant’s rights under the Fourth Amendment were violated.
+Defendant characterizes these actions as “gestapo like.”

-The State's evidence tends to show that the detectives went to the car wash based on reliable information, that the defendant had marijuana in his possession, that the defendant began to flee when approached by the detectives, that the detective gave chase after identifying himself as a law enforcement officer and ordering defendant to halt, and that the detective then stumbled while in pursuit, causing his service revolver to accidentally discharge.
+The State’s evidence tends to show that the detectives went to the carwash based on reliable information, that the defendant had marijuana in his possession, that the defendant began to flee when approached by the detectives, that the detective gave chase after identifying himself as a law enforcement officer and ordering defendant to halt, and that the detective then stumbled while in pursuit, causing his service revolver to accidentally discharge.
 We have examined the record carefully and find no violation of any rights conferred upon defendant by the Fourth Amendment to the Constitution of the United States.
 While the detective may have been clumsy in the handling of his weapon, there was no evidence to indicate that the detective intentionally fired his weapon at the fleeing defendant.

 III